 Hon.
 John P. Manley

-The Honourable John Manley, P.C., O.C., is president and CEO of the Canadian Council of Chief Executives (CCCE).
+The Honourable John Manley, P.C., O.C., is President and Chief Executive Officer of the Business Council of Canada.

 Mr. Manley is a former Deputy Prime Minister of Canada.
 He was first elected to Parliament in 1988, and re-elected three times.
 From 1993 to 2003 he was a Minister in the governments of Jean Chrétien, serving in the portfolios of Industry, Foreign Affairs, and Finance, in addition to being Deputy Prime Minister.
 Following the terrorist attacks of September 11, 2001, Mr. Manley was named Chair of a Cabinet Committee on Public Security and Anti-terrorism, serving as counterpart to Governor Tom Ridge, the first U.S. Secretary of Homeland Security.

 In recognition of the role he played following 9/11, TIME Canada named him “2001 Newsmaker of the Year”.
 After a 16-year career in politics, Mr. Manley returned to the private sector in 2004.
 Since leaving government, Mr. Manley has continued to be active in public policy, as a media commentator, speaker and adviser to governments of differing political stripes.
 In addition to his role as President and Chief Executive Officer of the Council, Mr. Manley serves on the boards of several publicly traded companies and is active in the not-for-profit sector.
 An Officer of the Order of Canada, Mr. Manley has received honorary doctorates from Carleton and Western universities, and the universities of Ottawa, Toronto and Windsor.